Important Legal Disclaimer

 - Then buy only what fits

-This article assumes you already have your apartment secured.
-If not, see our apartment hunting guide first for detailed tips.
+This guide assumes you have your flat.
+If not, see our apartment hunting guide first.

 Priority 0: Emergency Safety Net (Before Any Shopping)

-Hard truth: 41% of first-time renters face unexpected costs in their first 3 months that wipe out their savings.
+Hard truth: 41% of new renters face surprise costs in their first 3 months.
+These drain their savings.

 Before buying ANY furniture, have this emergency fund: